 People often opt for polythene bags for trash without proper concern.
 However, these bags are not biodegradable and are hazardous to the environment.
 Therefore, opt for compostable bags; they are eco-friendly.

 Powertec trash bags are certified green and polythene-free.
-Each of these bags is made from the starches of plants and ultimately, they are meant to replace the traditional harmful bags.
+Each bag is made from plant starches, and ultimately, they are meant to replace traditional harmful bags.

-They are strong and durable and bear 0.71 Mil thickness.
+They are strong and durable, with a thickness of 0.71 millimeters.
 In addition, they are environmentally friendly garbage disposal bags.

 Conclusion

-We use different materials at home, but we are not concerned about them being safe for the environment.
+We use different materials at home but are not always concerned about their environmental impact.
 Therefore, pay attention to what you use and wear.
 Apart from materials, remember to be energy-efficient at your home.
 Don’t leave anything in standby mode.
 You might invest in solar panels, too, if you have the opportunity.
+Every little bit you do to be more eco-friendly at home makes a difference.